 Interview instrument - clients: The instrument included the following topics: A. First impression and understanding of the service and its goal.
 B. Times and duration of calls.
-C. Calls – topics (content), initiation, interest and sharing.
+C. Calls – topics (content), initiation, interest, and sharing.
 D. Effect – connection with volunteer and relief of loneliness and isolation.
 E. Effect – positive change in mood.
 F. Initiation and response outside the framework of set calls.
 G. Conclusion – strengths and areas for improvement.

 Interview instrument - clients who left: The instrument included the following topics: A. First impression and understanding of service and its goal.
 B. Reasons for leaving.

 Interview instrument - volunteers: The instrument included the following topics: A. Background and prior experience.
 B. Volunteer retention (scope and volunteer experience).
 C. Quality of response (dynamics and topics of calls and handling acute matters).
 D. Training and mentoring.
-E. System.
+E. Use of the system.
 F. Personal contribution.

 Interview instrument - director and psychologist: The instrument included the following topics: A. Experience and areas of responsibility.
 B. Locating, choosing and training volunteers.
 C. Locating and choosing clients and quality of response.
 D. Treatment of difficult cases.